usaarhat/pywarmups/Acronis_PyConSG.md

-This is a fun quiz from the guys at [Acronis](http://www.acronis.com/) at their PyCon Dublin booth:
+This is a fun quiz from the guys at [Acronis](http://www.acronis.com/) at their PyCon Singapore booth:

 Question 1
 ====